3liz/lizmap-documentation/source/user_guide.rst

 If the publisher has enabled the **popup** for the layer, you will be able to see the content of the popup for the highlighted feature by clicking on the (i) button (labelled with *Display info* when hovering the mouse on it).
 This will open a panel right to the table, which will display the detailed information on the highlighted table line.
 Furthermore:

 * Clicking on another line will refresh the right panel content with the new highlighted feature.
 * Clicking back on the (i) button or on the cross situated at the top right side of the information panel will hide the panel.

 Each line of the table shows some buttons at the left side:

 * **Select** button : when clicked, the corresponding feature is selected.
 You can select many lines by using this button on different lines.
 The selected features will be displayed in a different style on the map, usually with a Yellow color.
 You can click again on the "Select" to unselect a selected feature.
 * **Zoom** button : clicking on this button will zoom to the corresponding geometry in the map.
 The scale will be chosen so that the feature geometry uses most of the available space.
-* **Center** button : clicking on this button will just pan the map to the corresponding feature, without changinf scale.
+* **Center** button : clicking on this button will just pan the map to the corresponding feature, without changing scale.

 More about selection tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~